kubernetes/website/content/en/blog/_posts/2022-05-03-kubernetes-release-1.24.md

 This release consists of 46 enhancements: fourteen enhancements have graduated to stable, fifteen enhancements are moving to beta, and thirteen enhancements are entering alpha.
-Also, two features have been deprecated and two features have been removed.
+Also, two features have been deprecated, and two features have been removed.

 ## Major Themes